Agnieszka Radwańska: 2015: WTA Finals champion

-At the Pan Pacific Open in Tokyo Radwańska defeated Coco Vandeweghe, Elina Svitolina, Karolína Plíšková, Dominika Cibulkova and Belinda Bencic to win her first title of the season.
+At the Pan Pacific Open in Tokyo Radwańska defeated CoCo Vandeweghe, Elina Svitolina, Karolína Plíšková, Dominika Cibulková and Belinda Bencic to win her first title of the season.
 Radwańska also took the Toray Pan-Pacific in 2011, and is the first player to have won the event twice since it moved outdoors, and onto a hard court, in 2008.
-"This is the first tournament I have won twice, so it's very special for me," said Radwanska.
+"This is the first tournament I have won twice, so it's very special for me", said Radwańska.
 She added, "I really didn't expect that kind of score against Belinda, she's playing so well.
 I'm never going to be a powerful tennis player, even if I spend the whole day in the gym.
 That's the way I play, trying to find a way to beat those stronger players."

 Only 36 hours after her win in Tokyo Radwańska competed at the Wuhan Open tournament in China where she lost to Venus Williams for a third time this season.
-Following the Wuhan Open, Radwańska found herself at No. 9 on the Road to Singapore, 5 points behind Carla Suarez Navarro and 15 points behind Angelique Kerber.
-At her next scheduled tournament, the China Open, she defeated Coco Vandeweghe, Mona Barthel, Madison Keys, and Angelique Kerber before losing to Garbiñe Muguruza in the semifinals.
+Following the Wuhan Open, Radwańska found herself at No. 9 on the Road to Singapore, 5 points behind Carla Suárez Navarro and 15 points behind Angelique Kerber.
+At her next scheduled tournament, the China Open, she defeated CoCo Vandeweghe, Mona Barthel, Madison Keys, and Angelique Kerber before losing to Garbiñe Muguruza in the semifinals.
 Radwańska continued at the Tianjin Open, where she defeated Olga Savchuk, Wang Qiang, Elizaveta Kulichkova, Karolína Plíšková and Danka Kovinic to win her second title of the year and 16th of her career.
 With this win she also secured a spot in the WTA Finals in Singapore, making it her fifth straight year in the year-end WTA competition.

 At the WTA Finals, Radwańska was drawn into the Red Group alongside Simona Halep, Maria Sharapova and Flavia Pennetta.
 She lost her first round robin match to Maria Sharapova in three sets.
 Following her loss to Pennetta, Radwańska battled past Simona Halep in their last round robin match ensuring the Romanian was eliminated.
 As a result, Radwańska advanced to the semifinals where she defeated Garbiñe Muguruza in three sets to make her first appearance in the final.
 She defeated Petra Kvitová in three sets and claimed her first WTA Finals title.
 She became the fourth player since the re-introduction of the round robin format in 2003 to advance to the final after losing two matches, and the first to win the title.
 This was the biggest title of her career to date.
 Radwańska ended the year ranked world No. 5.